Troubleshooting

 Resolution

-1. Sign in to the device and go through the bootstrap CLI process or the CDO Easy setup process to configure the device first so it can reach the Internet.
+1. Sign in to the device and go through the bootstrap CLI process or the Security Cloud Control Easy setup process to configure the device first so it can reach the Internet.

 2. Check the cabling and network connectivity.